hugmouse/gotermux/README.md

 # GoTermux

+> [!WARNING]
+> This library is no longer supported and will not receive any updates.
+Feel free to browse available methods and documentation, but nothing new will be added.

 GoTermux is a wrapper library around the termux-api.
 It allows you to call `termux-*` scripts and read the their output in a convenient way.